omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 ``Line.Color/2 : #FF0000``

+.. _ana-custom-chart-templates:

 Custom Chart Templates
 ----------------------

 When charts are created, they are instantiated from a template.
-The list of available chart templates can be browsed in the template gallery dialog, available from the :guilabel:`Charts` page as :guilabel:`New Chart`, and from the :guilabel:`Browse Data` page as :guilabel:`Choose from Template Gallery`.
+The list of available chart templates can be browsed in the template gallery dialog, available from the :guilabel:`Charts` page as :guilabel:`New Chart` and from the :guilabel:`Browse Data` page as :guilabel:`Choose from Template Gallery`.
 The dialog shows some properties (chart type, accepted result types), a description, and often also sample images for each one.